saeedAdelpour/crypyocurrency_tutorial/jadi.md

 - one block every 10 minutes -> 7 TPS (VISA handles around 2K TPS and can handle 10K TPS peak)
 - cryptographic algorithm is ESDSA. some belive this will be broken during bitcoin lifespan
 - solution? soft and hard forks

+# store bitcoin secret keys
+storing bitcoin is all about stroing secret keys

+## wallet
+uses base58 encoding
+### what is base58
+it uses numbers, uppercase english words and lowercase english words, and subtitutes the similar characters for example, if in the address the letter "l" (lowercase L) exists, so it won't use "1" (one number)

+## vanity address
+create customize wallet address

+# hot storage and cold storage
+**cold** storage: **not** connected to internet **hot** storage: connected to internet

+## secret sharing
+this mechanism helps users when they lose their secret key and want to for example: get their money.\
+An example of that is 3 secret keys, and the transaction is done with 2 of them. that means, when 1 key is missed, we can do our transaction, and that 1 key is useless

+## wallet or bank proofs
+the wallets or banks try to prove their credit. this will happen in these ways

+the banks report two numbers
+- how much money currently have
+- how much **potential** money currently have

+they must have 3-10% of their potential money in order to keep order

+### proof of reserve
+the exchange or wallet website must prove that has enough money.
+An example of proof is sending a lot of money to it's another wallet and the users can check transactions in the network

+### proof of liabilities
+it uses [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree). some people can check the proof with roothash. it uses this algorithm because the users does not want their data to be shared and visible to other